MrManny/MrManny.github.io/index.md

 ## What I Teach

-Due to my unique positioning (5+ experience in generative AI), I have had an early start to working with generative AI.
+Due to my unique positioning, I have had an early start to working with generative AI.
+I have seen the technology take its first baby steps, and held its hands on the journey to maturity.
-I use that knowledge to help my colleagues managing day-to-day operations more efficiently, infusing my technical expertise in design of agentic systems.
+I use that knowledge to help my colleagues managing day-to-day operations more efficiently, infusing my expertise in design of agentic systems.

 I also have a decent background in agile processes and forecasting methods.
-I use it to drive reliable predictions of delivery times, ensuring that our customers are met with success on schedule (or usually event before schedule).
+I use it to drive reliable predictions of delivery times using Monte Carlo, ensuring that our customers are met with success on time.

 ## Extras